Small-angle approximation: Astronomy

-In astronomy, the angular size or angle subtended by the image of a distant object is often only a few arcseconds, so it is well suited to the small angle approximation.
+In astronomy, the angular size or angle subtended by the image of a distant object is often only a few arcseconds (denoted by the symbol ″), so it is well suited to the small angle approximation.
 The linear size (D) is related to the angular size (X) and the distance from the observer (d) by the simple formula:

 where X is measured in arcseconds.